Nottingham North and Kimberley

 Nottingham North and Kimberley is a constituency of the House of Commons in the UK Parliament.
 It was first contested at the 2024 general election, since when it has been held by Alex Norris of the Labour and Co-operative Party.
+He was previously the MP for the predecessor constituency of Nottingham North from 2017 to 2024.
+He has served as Lord Chancellor and Justice Secretary since 2026.